moni0329/DAILY/README.md

 ## Usage

-To view the portfolio webpage locally, simply open the `index.html` file in a web browser.
+To view the portfolio webpage locally, simply open the `index.php` file in a web browser.
 The webpage can also be deployed to a web server for online access.

+## Database integration part

+Include Database Configuration in GitHub Repository: Add database configuration details (with an sql dump of my database) with any credentials needed, to my GitHub repository.

 ## Credits